 Tyler supported the 2020 Beacons summer workshops as an assistant instructor for Photography and Social media safety.
 This fall, Tyler will bring his high energy, patience and skills to encourage individual growth in the trainees he works with during the Beacons vocational workshops.

 State holidays observed:

 3/31: César Chávez Day

 7/3: Independence Day Holiday (Observed)

 11/11: Veteran's Day

-Monitoring: Workshops include pre- and post-assessments that are knowledge and performance based.
+Monitoring: Workshops include pre- and post-assessments and other monitoring of knowledge and performance progress.

 Costs: For eligible SDRC consumers, the SDRC will fund one workshop per session.
 Trainees with achievement levels of 3 for the majority of the units are not eligible to repeat.

 Tutoring available?
 Up to 2 hours per week are included at no extra cost to reach proficiency.